Energy Efficiency and Your Wood-Burning Appliance

 Compare old vs. new appliances in the Dirty Little Secrets brochure.

-FIREPLACES: Generally, a wood-burning fireplace is an inefficient way to heat your home.
+Generally, a wood-burning fireplace is a very inefficient way to heat your home.
 Fireplace drafts can pull the warm air up the chimney, causing other rooms to be cooler.
 If you use central heat while burning in a fireplace, your heater will work harder to maintain constant temperatures throughout the house.
 Also, fireplaces do not burn as cleanly as EPA-certified wood heaters, creating 20 times the amount of air pollution.

 For more efficient heating with less smoke, ask your local retailer about gas, pellet, or EPA-certified wood fireplace inserts.
 You can also add gas log lighter kits to your existing fireplace.
 These devices make it easier to light a wood fire and provide more efficient start up.
 EPA is also working with manufacturers to bring cleaner burning fireplaces to the market through the voluntary fireplace program.